[Updated: August 2022]

 We are so experienced deprived that we over-dramatized what should be considered normal.

 Think about the last handwritten thank you note you received.
 Did it get your attention?
 Were you excited to find it amidst all of your bills and junk mail?
 Did you place the card on your kitchen counter or desk at work or pin it to a board on your wall?
-And then when it was time to take it down from the wall or desk – did you by chance slip it into a box with other notes and keepsakes to keep?
+And then when it was time to take the note down from the wall or desk – did you by chance slip it into a box with other notes and keepsakes to keep?

 It was a card for Pete’s sake.